HMS Warrior 1860

 "The ship is fascinating and a wonderful restoration.
 It is fascinating seeing the life surrounding Victorian sailors.
 Also the attendants were knowledgeable, approachable and entertaining."David, Cowes

 Powered by steam and sail, she was the largest, fastest and most powerful warship of her day and had a lasting influence on naval architecture and design.
 Work and life on board reflected both the changes the Royal Navy experienced as it evolved into a professional service and shifts in Victorian society.

 Built to counter the latest French battleship, Warrior was, in her time, the ultimate deterrent.
 Yet by igniting a new era in naval technology, she soon became outdated.
 After 22 years’ service, Warrior’s hull was to be used as a depot, floating school and an oil jetty.
 Painstakingly restored in Hartlepool and back home in Portsmouth since 1987, Warrior is a unique survivor of the once formidable Victorian Navy and now serves as a museum ship, visitor attraction, popular private hire venue and more.

-Open all year round*, the Captain and crew invite you to come on board and explore this almighty Victorian battleship for yourself - the most fearsome naval weapon of her day and sole survivor of the Black Battlefleet.
-The Ship’s company are also on hand to answer any questions you may have
+Join the Captain and crew on board and explore this almighty Victorian battleship for yourself - the most fearsome naval weapon of her day and sole survivor of the Black Battlefleet.
+The Ship’s company are also on hand to answer any questions you may have.

 Book a sick berth talk with one of our volunteers and discover what the Victorian healthcare was like on HMS Warrior 1860.